devmyfriend/front-erp/src/commons/ui/btn-file/btn-file-README.md

 <btn-file @eGuardar="handleImageSave"></btn-file>
 ```

-Where `handleImageSave` is a method in your Vue component that handles the URL received from the `btn-file` component.
+Where `handleImageSave` is a method in the Vue component that handles the URL received from the `btn-file` component.

 ## Props